Ruben Mendoza: Pre-1956 Olympic Games tour

-Coaching
+Coaching career

 After suffering numerous knee injuries Mendoza retired from playing and moved into the coaching ranks.
-He began a soccer program across the river from St. Louis in Granite City, Illinois becoming a pioneer in an area which later produced national team defender Steve Trittschuh, a former player under Mendoza.
+He began a soccer program across the river from St. Louis in Granite City, Illinois, becoming a pioneer in an area which later produced national team defender Steve Trittschuh, a former player under Mendoza.
 By the mid-1970s, Mendoza could claim with some accuracy that nearly every soccer player from Granite City had been either coached by him personally or by a coach trained by Mendoza.
 His club teams won the Illinois State Cup each year throughout the 1970s and early 1980s.
 One U-13 team advanced to and won the Midwest Regional competition (Detroit, MI) against 7 neighboring states.

 Mendoza had the satisfaction of seeing the local high school, consisting of players who had almost entirely been coached as youth players by himself, win the Illinois high school state championship in 1972 and each year from 1976 to 1980, then again in 1982, 1987, 1989 and 1990.

 On October 4, 1984, he was inducted into the St. Louis Soccer Hall of Fame.

 Death

-Ruben Mendoza died on April 11, 2010 at Barnes–Jewish Hospital.
+Ruben Mendoza died on April 11, 2010, at Barnes–Jewish Hospital.
 His family said he had been battling Alzheimer's disease, diabetes and congestive heart failure.